altf4/robotoph/README.md

 For example, you can record a clip saying `This is looking like a 4-stock!` and then just drop it in `clips/stockcounts/4-1/`.

 That's all!

-## How to Add a Trigger

-This takes a minor amount of Python programming, but not much.

-What you need to do is make a new Python file in `triggers/`.
-Define a class in it that has a `self.check(gamestate)` function.

-Each frame of the game, your `check()` function will be called, with the current `libmelee` gamestate passed in as an argument.
-So you can inspect that for whatever conditions you want and play audio clips.

-Just check out existing trigger files for examples, it's quite simple.